lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 ### Find **good** pictures

 Prepare your profile image file before starting to code.
-For this exercise You can use your **profile picture from Facebook**, and save it in the images folder.
+For this exercise You can use your **profile picture from Facebook**, and save it in the `images` folder.

-For when you are working with your own images in the future, always follow these rules 👇

-**Always use hi-res images**
-**Always use hi-res images**
-**Always use hi-res images**

-Got it? 😉

-When looking for images online, go to [Google Images](https://www.google.com/imghp) and search for what you want.
-Then, under the menu bar, click on `Tools` ➡️ `Size` ➡️ `Large`.
-No more pixelation now!

 ### HTML tips